sebhildebrandt/koa-micro-ts/README.md

 ### Dev / Production Mode

-The `app` instance has a `development` property that is set to true when providing a `--dev` or `--development` argument when starting the node microservice or then the environment variable `DEVELOPMENT` exists.
+The `app` instance has a `development` property that is set to true when providing a `--dev` or `--development` argument during startup or if the environment variable `DEVELOPMENT` exists.

 You can use this property e.g. like this: